emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 Go-lang has no inheritance in favor of the composition.
 Inside programming languages inheritance is implemented using the composition.

-Thirdly, today only the lazy do not know about the patterns `Single Table Inheritance`_,
+Thirdly, today only the lazy doesn't know about the patterns `Single Table Inheritance`_,
 `Concrete Table Inheritance`_,
 `Class Table Inheritance`_ and